eamonsuo/TheSuper6_TeamPeerFeedback/README.md

 ## Summary of Software Used
 - Flutter framework, utilising the Dart language to develop the application
 - PHP to write a REST API which accesses the database
-- A remote MySQL database to store the applications data
+- A remote MySQL database to store the application's data
-- UQZone cloud server to allow remote access to data
-- UQZone cloud server to host website deployment
+- UQZone cloud server to allow remote access to data and to host website deployment

 ## Authors
 Application designed by: Miguel Dewi Castro & Luke Cronin